 The Company has amounts receivable from broker-dealers and clearing organizations that are required by the Act to be held in segregated accounts at the clearing organizations.
-As at March 31, 2020, amounts receivable from broker-dealers and clearing organizations included the net market value of option contracts with the relevant exchanges and foreign boards of trade and net liquidating equity with another FCM.
+As at March 31, 2023, amounts receivable from broker-dealers and clearing organizations included the net liquidating equity with another FCM.

-Receivable from Broker-Dealers and Clearing Organizations as at March 31, 2020 included the following amounts, split between those amounts required to be segregated and those not required to be segregated:
+Receivable from Broker-Dealers and Clearing Organizations as at March 31, 2023 included the following amounts, split between those amounts required to be segregated and those not required to be segregated: